We hear Phoenix-area homeowners ask, “Why does my air conditioner keep tripping the breaker at the control panel?”

 Common causes include:

-1) Dirty air filter: Dirt on the filter impedes air flow.
+- Dirty air filter: Dirt on the filter impedes airflow.
 This causes the AC to run longer to circulate enough cool air to achieve the temperature you want.
 This then causes the air conditioner to overheat.
 Change the filter and see if that helps.

-These certainly aren’t all the reasons of what can cause the circuit to trip the breaker.
+These certainly aren’t all the reasons that can cause the circuit to trip the breaker.
 But they are some common ones that you can see.

 Try changing the filter and cleaning the coils.
 If that doesn’t work: Call a professional to repair the air conditioner.